-Students planning to graduate in the upcoming commencement must submit the first draft no later than February 5.
-The readers have approximately 3 weeks (excluding holidays) to review the work and forward comments to the GLS office.
+Students planning to graduate in the upcoming commencement must submit the first draft to their advisor no later than February 5.

 Copies of the style manuals below can typically be found in libraries or can be purchased at a bookstore such as the Wesleyan R. J. Julia Bookstore, 413 Main Street, Middletown, CT 06459; (860) 685-3939.
 The following list of references uses the APA publication style.